ejm714/scipy_proceedings/papers/emily_dorne/main.md

 We use the following categories based on @who_guidelines for evaluation:
 - **Non-bloom:** Cyanobacteria density is less than 20,000 cells/mL
 - **Bloom:** Cyanobacteria density is at least 20,000 cells/mL
-- **Severe bloom:** Cyanobacteria density is greater than 100,000 cells/mL
+- **Severe bloom:** Cyanobacteria density is greater than 100,000 cells/mL.
+Severe blooms are a subset of blooms

 On this evaluation dataset, CyFi detects 48% of **non-blooms** with 63% accuracy.
 Being able to detect places *not* likely to contain blooms enables ground sampling staff to de-prioritize low-risk sampled locations and better allocate limited resources.